 The face-tattooed ladies are a distinguishing feature of the tribes in the Chin region of Myanmar.
 This practice was outlawed in 1962 by the government supposedly on humanitarian grounds so witnessing this fading tradition is a unique experience and an honour.
 Let’s meet some of the face-tattooed women in the Chin State…

-Brief history of the Chin State
+A brief history of the Chin State

 Chin State has been isolated and discriminated against politically, socially and economically by the government and development actors.
 It is reported that the Chin State is the poorest area in Myanmar.

-Animism was the original religion of Chin Tribes.
+Animism was the original religion of the Chin Tribes.
 Missions of Christian evangelists started Christian religion in Chin State after 1886 when Britain colonized Myanmar and now Christianity is the predominant religion across the State.

 Legend of the face-tattooed women in Chin State